JackSzwergold/Writing/memories/Getting a Job at Columbia University.md

 “Jack!” he said.
 “Ben is on the phone!”

+I grabbed the phone and Ben asked, “How are you doing?
+What happened?” to which I replied, “I don’t want to work for you anymore.
+I have a new job!” and as I said that I could hear his breathing get more intense and his tone and anger growing.
+“What do you mean?!?” he said to which I said, “I have a new job!
+Goodbye!” and with that I passed the phone back to my dad, ran to my room and collapsed on the sofa.

 ***

 *Getting a Job at Columbia University (c) Copyright by Jack Szwergold; written on December 26, 2017.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*